 Characteristics of a good research title

 - Informative: Think of the title as a preview of your research paper.
 It should provide enough information to give readers a sense of the study.
 Include key terms, concepts, or variables that encapsulate the main focus of your research.
-This helps readers quickly assess whether your study aligns with their interests or needs.
+This helps readers to quickly assess whether your study aligns with their interests or needs.

-- Relevant and Specific: Your title should be laser-focused on the subject of your research.
+- Relevant and Specific: Your title should focus on the subject of your research.
 Avoid vague or generic titles that could apply to various studies.
 Instead, be specific about the particular aspect or problem you’re investigating.
 This specificity clarifies the scope of your study and distinguishes it from others in the field.

 - Engaging and Interesting: While maintaining clarity and specificity, aim to make your title engaging and intriguing.
 Use language that captivates the reader’s attention and arouses curiosity.
 Consider employing literary devices such as alliteration, puns, or rhetorical questions to add interest.
 An engaging title entices readers to delve deeper into your research.